etdebruin/jacques-machine/README.md

 (a work in progress, no point in cloning or forking at this point)

-Jacques Machine relies on the [Naturalingo](http://github.com/etdebruin/Naturalingo) gem.
+Jacques Machine relies on [Naturalingo](http://github.com/etdebruin/Naturalingo).

 ## Getting Started

+Take a look at the command line options:

+  ./bin/jacques-machine -h

+At this point there is a terminal and [Campfire chat](http://campfirenow.com/) interface both which are detailed in the help.

 ## For Developers